FAQs for Phased Retirement Program

 What is the effective date of resignation and the date of reemployment?

-The effective date of resignation is May 31.
-The date of reemployment is August 1.
-The last regular paycheck will be May 31 and will include the salary payout for June and July.
-The phased retirement salary is effective August 1 and will be paid in equal monthly installments beginning August 31 and ending on the last day of the last month of the reemployment period.
+The effective date of resignation is July 31.
+The date of re-employment is August 1.
+The last regular paycheck will be July 31.
+The phased retirement salary is effective August 1 and will be paid in equal monthly installments beginning August 31 and ending on July 31 of the last year of the Agreement.

 What are the "Release Signing" and "Release Revocation" periods?